Skip to main content

 Are there content warnings?

-Combat violence, military conflict, themes of war and loss, grief, sabotage, moderate emotional intensity, and claustrophobic environments.
+Yes.
+Combat violence, military conflict, war and loss, grief, sabotage, moderate emotional intensity, and claustrophobic environments.
+The romance is consent positive throughout, with no love triangles and no cheating.

 Is this an alien romance?